artigenius/homework/README.md

 I'm working hard on making this looks *better* than it is.
 It takes some time, but don't need to worry, please wait patiently.
 To make your waiting time feel like a glimpse, try watching [this video](https://www.youtube.com/watch?v=Jvyku3Q81oc&list=PLzIbTmX5fP4zyXMwWXiBWc4jlu9e9MrrJ&index=1).

 This reposytory was mostly inspired by Captain Jack Sparrow words:
-> The problem is not the proble.
+> The problem is not the problem.
 The problem is your attitude about the problem. *Do you understand?*

 I deffinetly do, so, the problem of not yet being able to stack all my files in different folders does not bother me that much. **Just you wait, just you wait...**